jklsnt/taproot3/src/english/english11/KBxPassingEssayPlanning.md

 - p3:
 	- gatsby
 		- "one of the few honest people I have ever known" (3.171)
-	- "inclined to reserve all judgments" but judges the shit out of peolpe
+		- "inclined to reserve all judgments" but judges the shit out of peolp
 		- I am one of the few honest people that I have ever known (39)
+	- passing
+		- hates clare but hangs out with her
+		- hates passing but does it anyways

 ### outlining timeline
 - intro: thesis